-After 2017’s devastating hurricanes, generators are again top of mind.
+Whenever devastating hurricanes and winter storms are in the news, generators are again top of mind.
 But having a generator won’t help you if it doesn’t work.
 And without regular and proper maintenance, there’s a risk of it breaking down, says Jeffrey Yago, an engineer specializing in home design and a national emergency preparedness expert.

 Of course, this may happen exactly when you need your generator most.
 “After using a generator during a storm,” says Yago, “many people are surprised if it doesn’t start when the next power outage strikes a year later.”

 Here’s what you need to know to avoid that problem.

 First things first: A backup generator is an electrical system that allows homes to maintain power on some (or all) appliances during an outage.
 Larger, permanent “standby” generators generally run on propane or natural gas, require professional installation and cost well into the thousands of dollars.
 Portable generators—which range from small units you can carry with one hand to wheeled units that take a couple of people to move—run on gasoline or propane, have plugs for extension cords, and generally cost between $400 and $1,500.